anthonyrabiaza/boomiapm/README.md

 Then, we are the three shapes to the process:

 - The APM Start shape at the beginning
+- (Optional) The APM Save/Continue shape in a sub-process (will add the current process name) or in the main process to add tags
 - The APM Stop shape before the last End, please note that we created a branch here as the Disk shape (Get) might not returned a Document thus an APM Stop shape after the Disk might not be called
 - The APM Error in the try catch